yanmifeakeju/wallets/README.md

-# ForusLab Recruitment Test submitted by Oluwayanmife Akeju

-Design a wallet library that does the follwoing:
+A wallet library that does the follwoing:

 - Making a deposit to an account
 - Making a withdrawal from an account